vaporif/axelar-relayer-core/CONTRIBUTING.md

-# Contributing to Solana Axelar Relayer
+# Contributing to Axelar Relayer Core

 First off, thanks for taking the time to contribute! 🎉👍